Aqdasjustinn/DTI/README.md

-# DormLee
+# Wadin
-DormLee is a modern and user-friendly hostel booking website designed specifically for students.
+Wardin is a modern and user-friendly hostel booking website designed specifically for students.
 It allows users to browse available hostel wings, select their preferred rooms, and book accommodations effortlessly.

 ✨ Features
 	•	Beautiful & Responsive UI – A clean, modern design with a fully responsive layout.